 - Tapping– Creates threaded holes in a workpiece.

 - Welding – A method that uses heat to conjoin materials.

 Superior Precision Stampings From Norstan

 At Norstan, we pride ourselves on providing the highest quality precision stamping services in the industry.
 We continuously look for new ways to improve and refine our processes and products.
 We also seek to implement the most sustainable manufacturing processes possible to reduce our energy usage and waste output.
 Norstan can stamp many different materials in thicknesses ranging from 0.003 inches (0.08 mm) to 0.093 inches (2.4 mm).

 To see how our precision stamping processes and services can benefit your operation, contact our experts today!

 3 Things You Should Know About Us

-From our customers’ perspective, we continually audit and review all our processes to continually improve, and manage/mitigate risks.
+We continually audit and review our processes to consistently improve, as well as mitigate risks.

 We care about our environment

-Dedicated to minimizing our environmental impact and footprint.
-We are proud of our environment-conscious manufacturing practices, energy usage and waste reduction.
+We are proud of our environment-conscious manufacturing practices.
 We are conflict mineral and RoHs compliant.